Arizona's Big-City Destination

 If you'd rather let a horse do the hoofin' while you enjoy the desert scenery, head down to South Mountain Park.
 Ponderosa Stables offers guided horseback rides Monday through Saturday beginning at 8 a.m.

 Day 2: AfternoonAfter sun, salts or Sonoran desert, you've worked up an appetite.
-Luckily there are plenty of eateries close by.
+Luckily there are plenty of local restaurants close by.
 Try Miracle Mile Delicatessen , a New York-style deli known for its pastrami sandwiches.
 Or maybe you'd prefer succulent baby back ribs or a salad at Phoenix City Grille .
 If you're up for some Native American-style tacos, head to The Fry Bread House , where the cooks load huge discs of Navajo fry bread full of meat (beef, spicy pork), beans, cheese and lettuce.

 Day 2: EveningPhoenix presents plenty of opportunities to watch overpaid pro athletes in action.
 Score tickets to see the NBA Suns sink jump shots at Talking Stick Resort Arena.
 Head over to Glendale and watch the NHL Coyotes cross-check, high-stick and duke it out with the competition at Gila River Arena.
 Or take yourself out to the ballgame and root root root for the MLB Diamondbacks at Chase Field (cheering is optional for fans of NL West division rivals).
+Be sure to sample local fare from one of the many places to eat on the crowded stadium concourses.

 Stolen bases and slam dunks not your thing?
 Feast on gourmet pie at the stylish La Bocca .
 Then, after dinner, slip into a nightclub or two along Mill Avenue.